 payload-registry, pod-reloader, prompp, runtime-audit-engine, sdn, sds-local-volume, sds-node-configurator, sds-replicated-volume, secrets-store-integration, snapshot-controller, state-snapshotter, static-routing-manager, storage-volume-data-manager, stronghold, virtualization

-To verify that the images have been pushed, open the deckhouse project in the Harbor web UI.
+To verify the push, open the deckhouse project in the Harbor web UI.

 Harbor project page...